-Due: April 30th e-mail to Amy by midnight.
+Due: April 16th post to moodle by 8:00am.

 Submit a memo documenting your meeting with the client.
 Note the date, time, location, and persons present.
 Outline a brief history of the organization/agency/program, note the purpose of the project, purpose of the meeting, items discussed and project background information gathered, action points agreed upon with client, stakeholders involved in the project, future meetings with client scheduled, and affirmation that the client is aware of the pilot presentation date/time of the project plan at the end of the quarter.
 Look ahead to assignment #2 as this will likely guide some of the questions you will want to ask at the client meeting.